-- Use one that allows you to highlight and make notes. - Use only a device that gives you enough note space to work with (like a desktop or laptop computer). - Avoid using a smart phone, which does not allow for extensive markups and note taking. - Use a good digital Bible software app.
-Some popular ones with good markup capacity are Lumina Bible1, Wordsearch2 and Logos3.
+- Use one that allows you to highlight and make notes. - Use only a device that gives you enough note space to work with (like a desktop or laptop computer). - Smartphones are generally not as helpful for in-depth study of the Word because they do not allow for extensive markups and note taking. - Use a good digital Bible software app.
+Some popular ones with good markup capacity are Lumina Bible18 Wordsearch19 and Logos.20

-- Keep the binder always on hand so that you can read Romans as often and as many times as possible. - Purpose to read Romans daily initially. - Use different colored highlighters for: red for foundational theological terms; green for emphasis on Christ; blue for promises.
+Purpose to read Romans daily initially.

+Use different colored highlighters: red for foundational theological terms; green for emphasis on Christ; blue for promises.
 Use yellow for any other words or concepts that grab your attention.